Ahousaht Residential School Timeline

 A carpentry and boat building shop and another classroom (as a separate building) is installed.

-In April the per capita grant is increased to 60 students because the school has promised to make a dorm for 10 boys above the new carpentry shop.
+In April the per capita grant is increased to 60 children because the school has promised to make a dorm for 10 boys above the new carpentry shop.

 A second classroom (“entirely constructed by the boys”) is added to the classroom building; they also build the new workshop with a dorm above it.

-Sixty-four students are in attendance.
+Sixty-four children are in attendance.
 There are two teachers, six staff in all.

 Fire hazards are noted.